rpicard/fuzz-asn1/readme.md

-generate lots of valid asn.1
+generate lots of valid asn.1 files, dumping them to `./tmp`.

-the plan is basically to pick a random type, then pick random values that make sense for that type